Beth Surdut, Nature Writer and Arts Journalist~Articles, Essays, Commentaries

 Celebrate the creativity of others.
 Serving as Arts Editor, she's seen hopeful mediocrity and breathtaking resonance.
 Writing profiles for a small town newspaper led to producing the CD TALKING LIFE: WALTER HARROD'S STORIES, an oral history of an 85-year-old woodworker and teacher in a quintessential New England town.

-Find her writing in The Boston Globe, Honolulu Magazine, Cape Cod Life, Cape Cod Magazine, Antiques and Arts, artsMedia, Middlesex Beat, Point South, Nashoba Publications, Hebrew College, Fitchburg State College, Downtown and Beyond, Bienvenidos (Santa Fe New Mexican) and more.
+Find her writing in The Boston Globe, Honolulu Magazine, Desert Leaf Magazine, Cape Cod Life, Cape Cod Magazine, Antiques and Arts, artsMedia, Middlesex Beat, Point South, Nashoba Publications, Hebrew College, Fitchburg State College, Downtown and Beyond, Bienvenidos (Santa Fe New Mexican) and more.